 Download the Map of cancer service locations.jpg (size 54.5 KB)

-Ireland's eight Designated Cancer Centres are aligned with the Hospital Group structure.
+Ireland's nine Designated Cancer Centres are aligned with the Hospital Group structure.

 The table below shows the designated cancer centre in each Hospital Group and the former HSE administrative area for each.

 The services provided in the designated cancer centres are summarised in the table below: